 However, don’t be like me what I used to do for a long time.

 Aimlessly scrolling through my twitter timeline and meandering here and there.

-And clueless-ly spending hours and hours on my facebook timeline checking what other people have put up there for fun or whatever reason.
+Cluelessly spending hours on my facebook timeline checking what other people have put up there.

 Nicole Avery for Problogger has written this detailed article about the dynamics of social media distraction, what are its types, how do they affect a blogger and how can they be managed.

-Resist your temptation to just open any social media channel and aimlessly start scrolling and swiping through the events.
-They don’t do much to your bigger cause and objective – blogging.
+Resist your temptation to just open any social media channel and aimlessly start scrolling and swiping through events and people’s statuses.
+They don’t do much to help your bigger cause and objective – blogging.

 There used to be a time when I had my “real-time” site visitors window constantly opened on my laptop behind the active window in which I am doing my main task.

 You guessed it right.